CEO Frans Muller talks Ahold Delhaize

 This isn't our fault as retailers because we are more than open to more price transparency.
 It's also unfair that suppliers seem perfectly happy when large discounters buy centrally although they are much bigger than we are.

-Our thanks to Management Forum for graciously helping to organize this interview after Frans Muller's speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.
+Our thanks to Management Forum for their help with organising this interview after Frans Muller's speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.